jacobJseol/ConnectFree/README.md

-├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login.html, to allow users to log in to ConnectFree ├── main.html                # main.html, welcomes users and displays a list of classes ├── order.html               # order.html by Reynard Lo
+├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login.html, to allow users to log in to ConnectFree ├── main.html                # main.html, welcomes users and displays a list of classes ├── newprofile.html          # Updated version of profile.html with user data ├── order.html               # order.html by Reynard Lo
 ├── profile.html             # profile.html by Jacob Seol
 └── README.md